-Time Topics

-Venue: Conference Room, Rector's Office, 6 th Floor, Friedrichstr.
-39, 79085 Freiburg

-Wednesday, 24 June 2015 Arrival of participants

-18.15 -19.30 Keynote Southeast Asia Lecture

-Lecture Room HS 1098, KG IV

-The (Economic) Rise of Southeast Asia: Lessons and Implications

-Hal Hill (Australian National University)
+Time Topics Venue: Conference Room, Rector's Office, 6 th Floor, Friedrichstr.
+39, 79085 Freiburg Wednesday, 24 June 2015 Arrival of participants 18.15 -19.30 Southeast Asia Keynote Lecture, Freiburger Horizonte Lecture Room HS 1098, KG I The Economic Rise of Southeast Asia: Narratives, Lessons, Implications Hal Hill (Australian National University, Canberra)

-Thursday, 25 June 2015 Day 1 8.30-9.00 Registration 9.00-9.30 Welcome of Participants Bernd Kortmann (FRIAS Director, University of Freiburg) Jürgen Rüland (Speaker FRIAS Research Focus Southeast Asia, (Department of Political Science) 9.30 - 12.30 The Changing Nature of Political Cooperation in Southeast Asia Convener: Jürgen Rüland (Department of Political Science, University of Freiburg The member states of the Association of Southeast Asian Nations (ASEAN) have claimed for a long time that they have developed a culture of region al cooperation which was tailor-made to the needs of young and aspiring nation states (except Thailand).
-The so-called ASEAN Way emphasized sovereignty norms including non-interference into the domestic affairs of other members, non-binding decisions, voluntarism and cooperation for mutual benefit.
-However, the Asian financial crisis of 1997/1998 strongly questioned the norms of the ASEAN Way.
-Since then many adjustments have taken place, including attempts to deepen regional integration and the transformation of the regional grouping into a less elitist and state-centered organization as epitomized by the ASEAN Charter.
+Thursday, 25 June 2015 Day 1 8.30-9.00 Registration Conference Room, Rector's Office 9.00-9.30 Welcome of Participants Bernd Kortmann (FRIAS Director, University of Freiburg) Jürgen Rüland (Speaker FRIAS Research Focus Southeast Asia, University of Freiburg) 9.30 - 12.45 The Changing Nature of Political Cooperation in Southeast Asia Convener: Jürgen Rüland (Department of Political Science, University of Freiburg) The member states of the Association of Southeast Asian Nations (ASEAN) have long claimed that they have developed a culture of region al cooperation, tailor-made to the needs of young and aspiring nation states (except Thailand).
+The so-called ASEAN Way emphasized sovereignty norms, including non-interference in the domestic affairs of other members, non-binding decisions, voluntarism and cooperation for mutual benefit.
+However, the Asian financial crisis of 1997/1998 strongly questioned these norms of the ASEAN Way.
+Since then many adjustments have taken place, including attempts to deepen regional integration and the transformation of the regional grouping into a less elitist and state-centered organization, as epitomized by the ASEAN Charter.
 Yet, pressures of democratizing ASEAN as a regional organization from below, greater calls for democracy and respect of human rights have been internalized by member countries to different degrees.
 Cooperation is also tested due to political and economic dynamics in the wider region.
-The rise of China and India and the renewed presence of the United States under its "rebalancing policy," also known as Pivot to the Asia-Pacific, have given rise for many Southeast Asian governments to rethink their alignments within and beyond the region.
+The rise of China and India and the renewed presence of the United States under its "rebalancing policy," (also known as Pivot to the Asia-Pacific), have given cause for many Southeast Asian governments to rethink their alignments within, and beyond the region.
 The panel seeks to shed light on selected aspects of this process.